-Cancer prevention means to take action to reduce the risk of getting cancer.
+Cancer prevention means taking action to reduce the risk of getting cancer.

 Scientists and medical researchers are continually trying to discover the key factors that increase and decrease the risk of cancer so that people can adapt their lifestyle and be proactive in their approach to their healthcare.

 This should ensure less people develop cancer and die from cancer.

 Cancer risk factor – anything that increases your chance of developing cancer

 Cancer protective factor – anything that decreases your chance of developing cancer